Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/07_dragonking_thordan.en.md

         Edge</em>.</li>
         <li>"Less healing" <em>does not</em> mean "no healing", especially
         given 1-1-6's reputation of "letting healers parse".
-It's also easy for healers to forget that the tank in the DPS tower at <em>Akh Morn's Edge</em> 2 does not have all their cooldowns available because something was used for <em>Akh Morn's Edge</em> 1.</li>
+It's also easy for healers to forget that the tank in the DPS tower still takes a good amount of damage and needs healing as if they were doing 3-3-2.</li>
       </ul>
     </td>
   </tr>